 - Severe decay or tooth infections.
 When tooth decay is severe, the infection can spread to other parts of the mouth.
 If restorative procedures can’t restore the tooth, extraction will be necessary.

 - Broken or damaged teeth.
 Most of the time a broken tooth can be repaired by your dentist or an oral surgeon if it is treated soon enough.
-In some cases, however, the damage is irreparable, and the broken tooth will need to be removed.
+In some cases, the damage is irreparable and the broken tooth will need to be removed.

-- Crowding or impaction.
+- Dental crowding or impaction.
 In rare cases, extra teeth can be present in the dental arch, which can lead to crowding and poor positioning.
 Sometimes baby teeth (especially the canines) do not fall out in time for new teeth to come in, causing them to be impacted.
-Removing the baby teeth often allows the adult teeth to erupt in a healthy manner.
+Removing the baby teeth allows the adult teeth to erupt in a healthy manner.

 - Gum disease (periodontal disease).
 Advanced gum disease can cause damage to the bone and teeth that become loose and mobile.
 Extractions are sometimes the only option to prevent the infection from affecting nearby bone tissue and teeth.